Rural sociology: Australia and New Zealand

 Rural sociology in Australia and New Zealand had a much slower start than its American and European counterparts.
-This is due to the lack of land grant universities which heavily invested in the discipline in the United States and a lack of interest in studying the "peasant problem" as was the case in Europe.
+This is due to the lack of land-grant universities in the United States, which had invested heavily in the discipline, and to a lack of interest in studying the "peasant problem," as was the case in Europe.
 The earliest cases of studying rural life in Australia were conducted by anthropologists and social psychologists in the 1950s, with sociologists taking on the subject beginning in the 1990s.

-Attempts were made between 1935–1957 to bring an American style rural sociology to New Zealand.
-The New Zealand department of Agriculture, funded by the Carnegie Foundation, tasked Otago Universities economist W.T.
+Attempts were made between 1935 and 1957 to bring an American-style rural sociology to New Zealand.
+The New Zealand Department of Agriculture, funded by the Carnegie Foundation, tasked Otago University's economist W.T.
 Doig with surveying living standards in rural New Zealand in 1935.
 The creation and funding of such a report mirrors America's Commission on Country Life.
-Additional Carnegie funds were granted to the Shelly Group who conducted the countries first major sociological community study and endorsed the creation of land grant institutions in New Zealand.
-Ultimately, these attempts to institutionalize rural sociology in New Zealand failed due to the departments lack of organization and failure to publish impactful survey results.
+Additional Carnegie funds were granted to the Shelly Group, which conducted the country's first major sociological community study and endorsed the creation of land grant institutions in New Zealand.
+Ultimately, these attempts to institutionalize rural sociology in New Zealand failed due to the department's lack of organization and failure to publish impactful survey results.

-Early studies of rural sociology in the region focused on the influence of transnational agribusiness, technological changes effects on rural communities, the restructuring of rural environments, and social causes of environmental degradation.
+Early studies of rural sociology in the region focused on the influence of transnational agribusiness, the effects of technological changes on rural communities, the restructuring of rural environments, and social causes of environmental degradation.
 By the mid-2000s researchers focus had shifted towards broader sociological questions and variables such as the construction and framing of gender among Australian and New Zealand farmers, governmental policies impacts on rural spaces and studies, and rural safety and crime.
 Scholars have additionally focused on rural residents, particularly farmers, opinions of environmentalism and environmental policies in recent years.
 Such a focus is particularly salient in New Zealand where livestock farming has historically been a major national source of income and environmental policies have become increasingly strict in recent years.